upcesar/vin-management/README.md

 # VIN-Management
-Open source Vehicle Identification Number (VIN) for trucks written in .NET, using DDD and CQRS and some Design Pattenrs.
+Open source Vehicle Identification Number (VIN) for trucks written in .NET, using DDD and CQRS and some Design Patterns.

 # Architecture and Pattern Used